Milwaukee Institute of Art and Design

 I have struggled with the role of Photoshop in my work.
 I can’t make my images without it, yet I don’t really want it to be an integral part of my creative process.
 So I’ve set up some rules of the road for myself, and I’ve stuck to them while creating all my recent images.
 Basically I want the images to be as “in camera” as possible, so instead of employing PS to composite or move things around, I simply use it to remove elements I don’t want to be there.
 So on the spectrum between “retouched image” and “real time image”, I’ve strived to make it closer to the latter. –Thomas Jackson

 Thomas Jackson was born in Philadelphia, Pennsylvania and grew up in Providence, Rhode Island.
-After earning a B.A. in History from the College of Wooster, he spent much of his career in New York as an editor and book reviewer for magazines.
+After earning a B.A. in History from the College of Wooster, he spent much of his career in New York City as an editor and book reviewer for magazines.
 It was his particular interest in photography books that led him to pick up a camera, first shooting Garry Winogrand-inspired street scenes, then landscapes, and finally the installation work he does today.
-His work has been shown at The Center for Book Arts in New York, the Governors Island Art Fair, the Gallery at Eponymy in Brooklyn and Industria Superstudios in New York.
-Jackson was named one of the Critical Mass Top 50 in 2012, and won the “installation/still-life” category of PDN’s The Curator award in 2013.
+His work has been shown at Jackson Fine Art in Atlanta, GA and Miller Yezerski Gallery in Boston, MA.
+Jackson was named one of the Critical Mass Top 50 in 2012, won the “installation/still-life” category of PDN’s The Curator award in 2013, and earned second place in CENTER’s Curator’s Choice Award in 2014.
 He lives in San Francisco.